CreatingNull/AoC-2021/README.md

 1. This is about having fun, challenging myself and learning new things.
 2. I may skip days, particularly if I am getting bogged down on the problem or life gets in the way (See Rule #1).
 3. This year I am open to using 3rd party non-core python libraries where they would reduce dev time on a problem.
-4. I will not look at any reference solutions unless I have solved the problem already.
+4. I will not look at any reference solutions until after the event is complete.
 5. I can research ways of efficiently solving general problems required by the task provided it doesn't conflict with Rule #4.

 ## Structure